Implementation

 3. Get activation code

-Use MeaPushProvisioning.getActivationData(...) method to get activation code:
+Use MeaPushProvisioning.getActivationData(...) to get the activation code:

 MeaPushProvisioning.getActivationData(cardParams) { (data, error) in